 The ADH is a unified health department, with a main office in Little Rock and 94 local health units in each of the state’s 75 counties.
 We have Centers that oversee all that we do.

-- The Center for Health Advancement has among its many branches Chronic Disease, Tobacco Prevention and Cessation, Family Health, Women, Infants and Children (WIC), and Oral Health.
+- The Center for Health Advancement has among its many branches Chronic Disease, Tobacco Prevention and Control, Family Health, Women Infants and Children (WIC), and Oral Health.

-- The Center for Health Protection has branches for Infectious Disease, Preparedness and Emergency Response, Health Systems and Injury Prevention.
+- The Center for Health Protection has branches for Infectious Disease, Preparedness and Emergency Response, and Health Systems.

 - The Center for Local Public Health is at the heart of the department.
 Our local health units provide services to communities across the state.
 Our Hometown Health Improvement Initiative is a process that takes a close look at the issues in local communities.
 It is coordinated through our local health units in partnership with community stakeholders.
 Through this collaboration, health strategies are developed and implemented to improve these local health issues.

-- The Center for Public Health Practice includes branches for Health Statistics and Epidemiology, our “disease detectives” who track the spread of communicable diseases like mumps, measles and chicken pox.
+- The Center for Public Health Practice includes branches for Vital Records, Health Statistics, and Epidemiology, our “disease detectives” who track the spread of communicable diseases like mumps, measles and chicken pox.